 - Homeowners' Insurance - Home Insurance is also through the Hartford.
 Customers can customize coverage according to their needs and have the option for 100% replacement value for home and contents.
 There is also deductible forgiveness for qualifying losses.

-- Health Insurance - Aetna provides health insurance to AARP members.
+- Health Insurance - United Healthcare provides the Medicare health insurance to AARP members.
 There are many options available with the health insurance plan.
-Members can choose long-term care plans, dental and vision insurance, hospital indemnity plans, and a care giving benefit option for in-home care-giving services including a home-health nurse.
+Members can choose long-term care plans, dental and vision insurance, hospital indemnity plans, and a care-giving benefit option for in-home care-giving services including a home-health nurse.

 - Life Insurance -The AARP life insurance program features products offered by New York Life Insurance Company.
 Some of the best options available through this program are guaranteed acceptance life insurance, extra protection term life insurance, and permanent life insurance.
 No physical exam is required for life insurance coverage.